Warren County, New Jersey: Geography and climate

-Then the Wisconsin Glacier covered the northern part of the county from 21,000 to 13,000 BC.
-This glacier covered the top of Kittatinny Mountain and carved the terrain in the northern part of the county.
+The Wisconsin Glacier covered the northern part of the county from 21,000 to 13,000 BC.
+The glacier covered the top of Kittatinny Mountain and carved the terrain in the northern part of the county.
 The terminal moraine runs from north of Belvidere to the south of Great Meadows to north of Hackettstown, to the north of Budd Lake.
 Blairstown Township, Hope Township, half of Independence Township, part of White Township, and all of Allamuchy Township was covered by the Glacier.
 When the glacier melted, a lake was formed at Great Meadows.
 Slowly the lake drained leaving a large flat area filled with organic material.

 The county is drained by three rivers.
 All three rivers are shallow and narrow.
 They are fresh water rivers that are excellent for fishing.

 The Paulins Kill drains the western portion of the county.
 The river flows from Newton to Blairstown Township, and then through Knowlton Township where it drains into the Delaware River.
 The Pequest River drains the middle of the county flowing from Andover Township through Allamuchy, then to Independence Township where it turns west and flows through White Township and then empties into the Delaware River at Belvidere.
 The third river is the Musconetcong.
 Starting at Lake Musconetcong, the river divides the county from Morris and Hunterdon.
 This river drains the southern portion of the county and empties into the Delaware River near Warren Glen.

 Warren County is located in two valleys of the Great Appalachian Valley.
 The first is the Kittatinny Valley, which is in the northern part of the county, and the Lehigh Valley, which borders the southern part of the county.